scipy/scipy/doc/source/tutorial/interpolate/extrapolation_examples.rst

-It is clearly seen that e.g. natural spline does have the zero second derivative at the boundaries, but extrapolation is non-linear. ``bc_type="clamped"`` shows a similar behavior: first derivaties are only equal zero exactly at the boundary.
+It is clearly seen that e.g. natural spline does have the zero second derivative at the boundaries, but extrapolation is non-linear. ``bc_type="clamped"`` shows a similar behavior: first derivatives are only equal zero exactly at the boundary.
 In all cases, extrapolation is done by extending the first and last polynomial pieces of the spline, whatever they happen to be.